gentlemanautomaton/regalia/README.md

 stream to be archived, truncated or moved onto slower storage media.
 Offsets within the stream are never reused, even when data has been truncated.

-Under consideration is multiplexing of the data stream.
+Under consideration is multiplexing of the root byte stream.
 The stream could be divided into chunks of typed substreams: FST nodes, transitions, values, etc. Multiplexing may improve the locality of reference for FST traversal.
 A multiplexing layer added over the top of the root data stream would incur